fr34k8/Gentoo-EC2/README.md

 #Gentoo-EC2

-##Cloned From:

-###Modifications made to suit my requirements for building Gentoo server AMIs on Amazon EC2
+####Modifications made to suit my requirements for building Gentoo server AMIs on Amazon EC2

 [Improved by rich0 on GitHub](http://github.com/rich0)